jbaumann/H32_Basic/README.md

 * Dynamic, configurable increase of sleep time when WiFi is not reachable

 The following third-party libraries are used in this sketch:
+*   WiFiManager by tzapu
 *   Adafruit_AHTX0 by Adafruit
-*   WiFiManager by tzapu
 *   Thingspeak by Mathworks
 *   Arduino Client for MQTT by Nick O’Leary

 These can be installed using the library manager of the Arduino IDE (or downloaded from Github).
-An additional library for the PCF85063 by Jaakko Salo has been modified to some extent and is directly included.
+An additional library for the PCF85063 by Jaakko Salo has been modified to quite some extent and is directly included.